Central in CHEVIE is the notion of reflection groups.

 r is a vector of the same length as s of cyclotomic numbers.
 The

 function determines if s is the matrix of a reflection (resp. if r is

 given if it is the matrix of a reflection of root r; the point of giving

-r is to specify exactly the desired coroot, which otherwise is determined
+r is to specify exactly the desired root and coroot, which otherwise are

-only up to a scalar).
+determined only up to a scalar and its inverse).
 The returned result is

 trueif and only if s is orthogonal with respect to the usual scalar product (then the root and eigenvalue are sufficient to determine s)